 Birthmarks are the tan to brown spots on the skin that have been there since you were born.
-It is important to have these spots checked regularly to ensure that they are not transforming into melanoma— a dangerous form of skin cancer.
+It is important to have these spots checked regularly to ensure that they are not transforming into melanoma, a dangerous form of skin cancer.
 Should your birthmark be malignant, we offer skin cancer treatments at our South Florida dermatology centers.

-Splitting of the fingernails is a common problem seen by Dr. Wassef.
-It includes splitting, soft or thin nails.
+Splitting of the fingernails, also known as Onychoschizia, is a common problem seen by Dr. Wassef, including splitting, soft, or thin nails.
 This condition is more common in women.
 The usual cause is repeated wetting and drying of the fingernails.
-The vitamin biotin is beneficial in some people who are susceptible to this condition.
+The vitamin known as biotin is beneficial in some people who are susceptible to this condition.
 Dr. Wassef offers several nail treatments.

 Rashes that cause blisters on the skin can have many possible causes.
-Dr. Wassef will perform all appropriate tests to determine what the cause of your blisters are.
-Dr. Wassef is proud to have trained with one of the world-renowned experts on blistering diseases.
+Dr. Wassef will perform all appropriate tests to determine what the cause of your blisters are to determine which skin treatment will work best for you.

 This appears as a solitary blue-colored mole that can present at birth or develop later on in life.
 Although this can remain unchanged during a person’s life, it can also change.
 Most of these moles have been found on the head and neck, sacral area, back of the hands, and feet.

 This is typically the cause of pediculosis corporis.
-This parasite appears as a small, wingless insect.
+A body lice parasite appears as a small, wingless insect.
 They live on clothing and lay their eggs in the seams and then travel to the skin for a blood meal.
 Some diseases are spread by the parasite feces, which are scratched into the skin by the infected person or by the insect’s saliva.
-At our South Florida dermatology office, we offer different topical and oral medications that are available for treatment
+At our South Florida dermatology office, we offer different topical and oral medications that are available for treatment of lice.

 Boils are tender, red lumps that may ooze pus.
 A single boil can occur due to a ruptured cyst or small abscess.
-Boils are typically treated with a minor surgical procedure that opens the boil and drain the pus.
+Boils are typically treated with a minor surgical dermatology procedure that opens the boil and drain the pus.
 Multiple boils are usually due to Staph infections.
-Antibiotics are usually taken by mouth for 10 to 14 days to treat recurring boils.
+Antibiotics can be taken by mouth for 10 to 14 days to treat recurring boils.

 This is a chronic condition characterized by itching or burning around the outer forearm and occasionally in the shoulder and neck region.
-The exact cause of the condition is unknown.
+The exact cause Brachioradial Pruritus is unknown.
 Research has shown that exposure to large amounts of sunlight can cause a flare in symptoms.

 Bruising Hands And Arms

-Bruises on the back of the hands and arms are pretty common.
-These blotches start out red, then turn purple, darken a bit and eventually fade.
-They typically occur on the back of the hands and the forearms.
+Bruises on the back of the hands and arms are a common skin condition.
+These blotches start out red, then turn purple, darken a bit, and eventually fade.

 Canker sores are superficial lesions of the oral mucosa that are most prevalent during the first few decades of life.
 They are painful ulcers that are typically recurrent in nature and end to be associated with a positive family history in one third of cases.
 This is a non-threatening life condition yet very uncomfortable.